Naval militias in the United States: History

+Naval militias within the United States reached their peak at the eve of World War I, when they existed across 26 states and territories.
 In 1914, Congress passed a bill recognizing the naval militia as a reserve component of the United States Armed Forces and reorganized them into the National Naval Volunteers.
 During World War I, naval militiamen were drafted into federal service.
 Many naval reservists, including a significant number of sailors from the Michigan Naval Militia, served in Naval Railway Battery crews on the Western Front.
 The primary federal responsibility of members of the naval militias was cemented by the Naval Reserve Act of 1938.
 In 1940, the naval militias were once again federalized to fight in World War II.
 Following the war, many states either did not rebuild their naval militias, or deactivated them in the years that followed.
+By the mid-1960s, at the height of the Cold War, only the New York Naval Militia was still active.

 However, several naval militias were activated or reactivated in the late 20th century and early 21st century.
 In 1977, the Ohio Naval Militia was reactivated.
 In 1984, the Alaska Naval Militia was activated.
 From 1999 to 2002, the New Jersey Naval Militia was reactivated after 36 years of existing only on paper.
 In 2003, the South Carolina General Assembly reactivated the South Carolina Naval Militia.
 The New York Naval Militia is the only naval militia which has been continuously active since its creation, thereby making it the oldest naval militia.

 Naval militias have been deployed multiple times in recent years to assist in national security or disaster recovery operations.
 In 1989, the Alaska Naval Militia was deployed to assist in recovery operations after the Exxon Valdez oil spill.
 On September 11, 2001, the New Jersey Naval Militia and New York Naval Militia were deployed in the immediate aftermath of the September 11 attacks to aid in emergency response efforts.
 The New York Naval Militia provided assistance after Hurricane Irene and Tropical Storm Lee in 2011; after Hurricane Sandy in 2012; and during the Buffalo lake effect snowstorm in 2014.
 In March 2020, the Alaska Naval Militia and the New York Naval Militia were activated to assist their respective states' efforts in combating the COVID-19 pandemic.

+The Center for Naval Analysis concluded in a 2007 paper that "Naval militias were undergoing something of a revival after years of neglect."